grantj-re3/HandyOtherDoco/COVID-19/README_AstraZeneca_Vaccine.md

 ## Introduction

 I am an over 50 year old living in Australia.
-Unless one has some speical medical condition:
+Unless one has some special medical condition:

 - my cohort will receive an AstraZeneca vaccine or no vaccine
 - we will not have a choice of Pfizer anytime soon (unlikely to be in the next 6-12 months)